auth0/docs/articles/architecture-scenarios/_includes/_api-authentication-and-authorization.md

 An Access Token is obtained by authenticating the user with an Authorization Server and the user can then, in turn, authorize the application to access the API on their behalf.

 ::: panel What is an Access Token?
-An Access Token (also referred to as `access_token`) is an opaque string representing an authorization issued to the client.
+An Access Token (also referred to as `access_token`) is an opaque string representing an authorization issued to the application.
 It may denote an identifier used to retrieve the authorization information or may self-contain the authorization information (for example, the user's identity, permissions, and so forth) in a verifiable manner.

 It is quite common for Access Tokens to be implemented as [JSON Web Tokens](/jwt).